-For a citizen to have a "perfect self-defense", the questions must be answered as follows:
+In order for a person to have a "perfect self-defense", the questions must be answered as follows:

 - Was I in imminent threat of death, great bodily harm, or serious sexual assault?
 Yes - Would a person of ordinary firmness agree with me?
 Yes - Was I the instigator or aggressor who provoked the conflict?
 No - Was force used excessive?
-No always be "No." Confronting a person in a lawful, official manner does not make a security officer the "instigator" or "aggressor" in a situation.
+No

-If any of the questions were answered incorrectly, the individual would then have an "imperfect self-defense" and could be charged with a crime.
+In the event that any of the questions were answered incorrectly, the person would then have an "imperfect self-defense" and could be charged with a crime.